-For most of the 1830s, Smith lived with the majority of his church members in Kirtland, Ohio.
+For most of the 1830s, Smith lived with most of his church members in Kirtland, Ohio.
 Growing in numbers, Smith sent followers to Jackson County, Missouri, in an attempt to establish a City of Zion as the biblical New Jerusalem.
 Situated near Independence, the Mormon settlers were driven out of the county in 1833, then settling in Clay and Caldwell Counties of Missouri.
 Smith’s paramilitary campaign to redeem the area was unsuccessful.

 Violence broke out again at an election riot in Gallatin on August 6, 1838, and before long, “old settler” mobs and Mormon paramilitary units roamed the countryside.
-When the Mormons attacked an authorized militia group, under the belief it was an anti-Mormon mob, Missouri’s governor, Lilburn Boggs, ordered them expelled from the state, or “exterminated,” if necessary.
+When the Mormons attacked an authorized militia group, under the belief it was an anti-Mormon mob, Missouri’s governor, Lilburn Boggs, ordered them expelled from the state or “exterminated,” if necessary.
 Between August and November 1838, more than 20 Mormons were killed.

-Broken up over the deaths, the council chose Brigham Young as their leader and decided to move westward.
-They toiled across Iowa and Missouri during the years of 1845-46, settling down again at points on the Missouri River.
+Broken over the deaths, the council chose Brigham Young as their leader and decided to move westward.
+They toiled across Iowa and Missouri during 1845-46, settling down again at points on the Missouri River.
 Trouble with the Indians caused them to build a town across the river near the present city of Council Bluffs, calling it “Kanesville.”
 Nearly 15,000 of them located at a point north of Omaha, near present-day Florence, Nebraska, calling it “The Winter Quarters.”

-In the spring of 1846, Brigham Young sent out 80 wagons equipped to travel into the Rocky Mountains, where it was rumored that an inland sea, with fertile lands bordering it, awaited their coming, and where they could build up an empire outside of the jurisdiction of the United States.
+In the spring of 1846, Brigham Young sent out 80 wagons equipped to travel into the Rocky Mountains, where it was rumored that an inland sea, with fertile lands bordering it, awaited their coming and where they could build up an empire outside of the jurisdiction of the United States.

 The next year, Young led a large band of Mormons up the Platte Valley, across the plains and mountains to the Great Salt Lake in present-day Utah.
 Other groups soon followed, and the Mormon towns of Florence and Kanesville, which, at their height, had contained long streets that were lined with stores and residences, were practically deserted by 1851-52.

-The cholera scourge of 1850 followed the Mormons far out on the trail, with many hundreds of them succumbing to its ravages in the first 400 miles of the journey.
+The cholera scourge of 1850 followed the Mormons far out on the trail, with hundreds of them succumbing to its ravages in the first 400 miles of the journey.

-While the Platte River was the main Mormon Trail to Fort Kearny, Nebraska, second in importance was their use of the original trail from Independence to Fort Kearny, especially by the thousands of Mormons who emigrated from England, and by boats via New Orleans and St. Louis to Independence, or by rail via New York.
+While the Platte River was the main Mormon Trail to Fort Kearny, Nebraska, second in importance was their use of the original trail from Independence to Fort Kearny, especially by the thousands of Mormons who emigrated from England and by boats via New Orleans and St. Louis to Independence, or by rail via New York.
 Migration of the Mormons to the west continued in organized companies along the Mormon Trail until 1869.
 Afterward, they came by railroad, continuing the resettlement until 1890.

 Upon arriving in the Salt Lake Valley, the Mormons publicly announced the practice of plural marriage, which Smith had instituted in secret some years earlier.
 Plural marriage would become the faith’s most famous characteristic during the 19th century.
 However, the practice was vigorously opposed elsewhere in the United States, threatening the church’s existence as a legal institution.

 Expecting the Mormons to resist, Buchanan ordered an expeditionary force of 2,500 soldiers to the territory.
 Under the command of General William S. Harney, the troops marched from Fort Leavenworth, Kansas, on July 18, 1857, hoping to occupy Utah by fall.
 Viewing the army as a hostile invasion force, Brigham Young mobilized the Utah Militia and began preparations for a guerrilla war.
-Although the campaign was bloodless, Mormon militiamen were successful in impeding the progress of U.S. forces, which were forced into winter encampment near Fort Bridger, Wyoming in the fall of 1857.
+Although the campaign was bloodless, Mormon militiamen were successful in impeding the progress of U.S. forces, which were forced into a winter encampment near Fort Bridger, Wyoming in the fall of 1857.

-However, it was at the height of the conflict, that the members of the Fancher–Baker wagon train were slaughtered on September 11, 1857, in what became known as the Mountain Meadows Massacre.
+However, it was at the height of the conflict that the members of the Fancher–Baker wagon train were slaughtered on September 11, 1857, in what became known as the Mountain Meadows Massacre.
 The extent of Young’s involvement in the massacre has been a subject of much controversy virtually since the day of the tragic event.
 Though John D. Lee, the only Mormon punished for the tragedy, would claim that he was acting under direct orders from Young, the church leader was later pardoned for any alleged role in the atrocity.

 Unwilling to give up the territory, Young made plans to burn Salt Lake City and move his followers to Mexico, but at the last minute, he relented and agreed to step down as governor on April 12, 1858.
 Young and his followers were pardoned for acts of rebellion, and U.S. forces established Camp Floyd 40 miles southwest of Salt Lake City.

-In the end, the Utah War started a slow decline for Mormon isolation and power in Utah.
+In the end, the Utah War started a slow decline in Mormon isolation and power in Utah.
 They soon lost control of the executive branch and the federal district courts but maintained political authority in the Territorial Legislature.
 In 1869 the Transcontinental Railroad was completed, and soon large numbers of “Gentiles” arrived in Utah to stay.

-Afterward, several smaller groups broke with the main Church of Latter Day Saints, over the issue of plural marriage, forming several denominations of Mormon fundamentalism.
+Afterward, several smaller groups broke with the main Church of Latter-Day Saints over the issue of plural marriage, forming several denominations of Mormon fundamentalism.
 The main church distanced itself from these groups and began to promote the mainstream American view of monogamous families.

 The almost 1,300-mile-long trail is managed as a cooperative effort among private landowners, trail associations, state and local agencies, the National Park Service, the Bureau of Land Management, and the U.S. Forest Service.
-Though much of the trail is no longer visible, long stretches of the trail can still be seen in Wyoming and several sites still exist that can be visited.
+Though much of the trail is no longer visible, long stretches of the trail can still be seen in Wyoming, and several sites still exist that can be visited.